Quick Answer

 How to import this scenario into Make

 Click "Download Scenario JSON" above to save the blueprint file.
 Then log in to Make.com, go to Scenarios, and click "Create a new scenario".
 Click the three-dot menu in the top right and select "Import Blueprint".
-Upload the JSON file you downloaded, then configure your connections: ServiceM8 API bearer token (HTTP module headers), OpenAI API key, Xero OAuth2, and Gmail OAuth2.
+Upload the JSON file you downloaded, then configure your connections: ServiceM8 (OAuth 2.0), OpenAI API key, Xero OAuth2, and Gmail OAuth2.
 Test the scenario by marking a ServiceM8 job complete, then activate it when you are happy with the results.

 Step-by-step setup guide

 In Make.com, create a new scenario and import the JSON blueprint you downloaded above.
+Make.com's ServiceM8 module handles webhook setup automatically when you create the scenario, so there is no need to configure webhooks manually via the ServiceM8 API.
 Make will ask you to configure four connections.
 Work through them in order:

 - Xero: Click "Add" next to the Xero connection and follow the OAuth2 flow.
 Make will redirect you to Xero for authorisation.